 The coefficients and significance for each of these variables are listed below.
 The intercept is, naturally, 3.5 because the average of 1+…6 is 3.5.

 Everything except ‘Fun JnJ’ was significant at a <0.001 P level, while ‘Fun JnJ’ achieved significance only at the 0.1 level.
 I’m not overly concerned about the significance of the ‘Fun JnJ’ as the more exciting result involves comparing WSDC JnJ’s to Strictly, in my opinion.

 Lastly, here are the part-worth utilities tied to each variable:

 FREE RESPONSE ANSWERS

-With over 480 respondents filling out these questions, reading all of the answers and trying to code them or collate them in a rigorous way would be a major undertaking.
+With over 480 respondents filling out these questions, reading all the answers and trying to code them or rigorously collate them would be a significant undertaking.
 I was not expecting this number of people to take the survey, quite frankly.

 Because carefully reading 33,000+ words and coding all of the responses is beyond my pay grade, I haven’t done that.
 If some intrepid volunteer wants to attack this part of the dataset, I’d love to hear from you!

 All that said, having read through most of the responses at least cursorily, some common threads have emerged: